bauidch/hypropo/README.md

 # hypropo
-Project Hydropro - metrics from a Hydroculture
+Project Hypropo - metrics from a Hydroculture